Galaxy Phase-Space and Field-Level Cosmology: The Strength of Semi-Analytic Models: Acknowledgments

 \section{Acknowledgments}

-NSMS acknowledges financial support from Simons Foundation and The Astrophysics Postdoctoral Fellowship Fund.
+NSMS acknowledges partial support from the Simons Foundation, NSF CDSE grant AST-2408026 and the NASA TCAN grant 80NSSC24K0101.
 FF acknowledges support from the Next Generation European Union PRIN 2022 ``20225E4SY5 - From ProtoClusters to Clusters in one Gyr''.
 PA-A acknowledges support from the Independent Research Fund Denmark (DFF) under grant 4251-00086B.
 VGP has been supported by the Atracci\'{o}n de Talento Contract no. 2023-5A/TIC-28943 granted by the Comunidad de Madrid in Spain, and the national grants CNS2024-154242, PID2024-159420NB-C43, and PID2021-122603NB-C21.

 The run and analysis for {\sc Shark} has been carried out in the computing cluster at UAM (\textsc{taurus}).
 L-Galaxies, GAEA, and SC-SAM have been run on the Simons Foundation, Flatiron Institute, Center of Computational Astrophysics computing cluster.
 The training of the GNNs has been carried out using graphics processing units (GPUs) from Simons Foundation, Flatiron Institute, Center of Computational Astrophysics.
 The Flatiron Institute is supported by the Simons Foundation.
 OpenAI's language model – ChatGPT was used for some language editing during the draft stage of the preparation of this manuscript.